|Degree Level||Bachelor's or master's degree|

 - Elementary reading and literacy

 Even in degree programs that offer totally online courses, distance learners who are seeking licensure must complete student teaching experiences in an approved school in their area.
 These sessions usually occur in the final year of study.
 Some colleges and universities also require their online students to attend on-campus residencies at certain points in their programs.

-Online education degree programs use tools like e-mail, forums or message boards, instant messengers, and specially designed educational software that allows students to access their classes from anywhere.
+Online education degree programs use tools like e-mail, forums or message boards, instant messengers, and specially designed educational software, such as Blackboard or Canvas, that allows students to access their classes from anywhere.
 Online classes may have something akin to a traditional class format, with regular assignment and test due dates and periodic class assignments that require students to interact and work together, either in small groups or as an entire class.

 Graduates who desire to teach in public schools in any state must be licensed.
 Specific requirements vary based on location, but generally individuals must have a bachelor's degree in addition to completing an accredited teacher education program with student teaching.
 They must pass a teacher certification exam and, in some cases, additional assessments focused on particular content areas, according to the U.S. Bureau of Labor Statistics.

 In summary, becoming an elementary school teacher online involves a combination of bachelor's or master's degree program, onsite student teaching, and licensure for public school teachers.